PHOTOGRAPHY AGREEMENTS AND LICENCING

 you will support my work in the long run

 the photographer has the possibility to sell the content to external sources for other projects related to the content (as an example you can look at my portfolio here)

 I will ask you to sign a model release for the above purpose.
 The reason why I decided to work with stocksy.com is that they respect both the artist and the model, creating an ethical environment where images are used fairly for both the photographer and the people represented.

 Copyright to ©TessyMorelli

-3 years licence to use the photos on personal Social media, Webpage, printed
+3 years licence to use the photos on your agreed Social media and Webpage

 the photographer can use the photos for portfolio and other purposes related to the profession which don't require model release